thewca/wca-regulations/wca-regulations_2012.md

 ## Article H: Multiple Blindfolded Solving

 - H1) Standard speed solving procedures shall be followed, as described in Article B (Blindfolded Solving).
 Additional regulations that supersede the corresponding procedures in Article B are described below.
-    - H1a) Before an attempt, the competitor must notify the judge of the number of puzzles he wishes to solve blindfolded.
+    - H1a) Before an attempt, the competitor must notify the judge of the number of puzzles he wishes to attempt blindfolded.
 The number of puzzles must be at least 2.
     - H1a1) A competitor must not change the number of puzzles after the start of the attempt.
     - H1a2) A competitor's requested number of puzzles must not be disclosed until the start of the attempt.
     - H1b) A competitor is allotted 10 minutes times the number of puzzles in the attempt, up to a maximum of 60 minutes.
 The time shall be measured with a stopwatch.